 No wonder it’s become one of the top things to do in Banff!

-While the gondola trip is a bit on the pricey side (CA$62 for adults 16 and up), it’s one of the most popular places to visit in Banff for good reason.
+While the gondola trip to the top of Sulphur Mountain is a bit on the pricey side (CA$62 for adults 16 and up), it’s one of the most popular places to visit in Banff for good reason.

-If you want to save some money you can also hike to the top of the Sulphur Mountain.
+If you want to save some money you can also hike to the top of Sulphur Mountain.
 Allow 2 hours to climb if you have a reasonable level of fitness.

 2) Go Skiing or Hiking at Sunshine Village

 No matter the season there’s always something incredible to do around Sunshine Village.

 Just a 30-minute drive from the town of Banff, Sunshine Village is primarily a ski resort, and it’s often the first resort to open up in Canada every winter, and one of the last to close.
 The season lasts from November until May!

 Sunshine Village boasts 3000 skiable acres and 12 chair lifts making it world-class.
 There’s terrain to suit skiers and snowboarders of all levels.